atomjump/atomjumpcom-content-only/foundation-votes/open-meetings.md

 * We release a public summary of the meetings
 * We do not release any details of our annual meetings

+We did not warn any members of the possibility of our last video meeting being made public prior to the event (and actually the idea only came afterwards).
+Would you give consent for:

+* The technical sections to be released
+* All content to be released